-The basic design of INTT is derived from the PHENIX Forward VTX (FVTX) detector[38].
+The basic design of INTT is derived from the PHENIX Forward VTX (FVTX) detector[40].

 In fact, the FPHX readout chip is employed for the INTT and thus the readout chain of FVTX can be re-used for INTT.
-In order to avoid production of extra readout electronics beyond FVTX resources, number of readout channels are designed to be less than that of FVTX.
+In order to avoid production of extra readout electronics beyond FVTX resources, number of readout channels are designed to be less than these of FVTX.
 The INTT silicon strip sensor uses conservative technology design; it is a silicon strip single sided, AC coupled, double-metal layer to route the signal from the strip to the bonding area at the edge of the sensor.
 In summary, The INTT tracker is driven by several ideas which it is conservative design, low risks, low-cost and high optimization for physics.

-3 The dimensions of silicon sensors (not active region) to parallel to the beam (z-) direction are tabulated in Table E.2.
-The total z-coverage of Layer-0 and Layer-1 to 3 are 180 mm and 228 mm, respectively.
-As tabulated in the bottom of the table, the Layer-0, 1, and 2 fully cover more than $\eta=1.1$ , while z-coverage of Layer-3 is short by 19 mm from the |z|=247 mm where $\eta=1.1$ at the distance of 12 mm from the beam line.
+The dimensions of silicon sensors (not active region) to parallel to the beam (z-) direction are tabulated in Table E.2.
+The total z-coverage of Layer-1 and 2 is 228 mm.
+As tabulated in the bottom of the table, the Layer-1 and 2 fully cover more than $\eta=1.1$.
 The effect in the acceptance is discussed in subsection E.2.

-E.2 Acceptance and efficiency
+E.2 Acceptance and Efficiency